Here is the summary of our 2019 sailing season with a rundown of our route, followed by a cost review.

 - the swell – from sleepless nights to seasick passages, the swell caught us out on a couple of occasions this season.

 - the first few days in the marina at Monastir.
-It could be that we were unlucky as we experienced a trinity of unpleasantness – an obnoxious neighbour, being caught out in a scam (very mild and inexpensive) and inadequate mooring lines leaving Emerald’s bow mere centimetres from being bashed against a concrete quay.
+It could be that we were unlucky as we experienced a trinity of unpleasantness!
+There was an obnoxious neighbour and we caught out in a scam (very mild and inexpensive).
+The worst was inadequate mooring lines that Emerald’s bow mere centimetres from being bashed against a concrete quay.
 Thankfully things got much better!

 - Departure from Real Club Maritim Barcelona – I’m trying to erase that event from my memory!